conjurer-rich/user-needs-mapping/_pages/contact.md

 A relentless advocate for better ways of working, Rich continues to push the boundaries of team design, flow optimization, and cognitive load management.
 Their work reflects a commitment to creating environments where teams can thrive, deliver value faster, and maintain sustainable, humane ways of working.

+Please feel free to [book some time with me](https://app.reclaim.ai/m/richard-allen/high-priority-meeting).
+I would be more that happy to discuss how I can help.

 <i class="fa-brands fa-bluesky" title="Blue Sky"></i>
 [@rich-allen.bsky.social](https://bsky.app/profile/rich-allen.bsky.social)

 <i class="fa-brands fa-linkedin" title="LinkedIn"></i>
 [in/richardallen](https://www.linkedin.com/in/richardallen/)

 <i class="fas fa-envelope" title="Email"></i>
 [rich@userneedsmapping.com](mailto:rich@userneedsmapping.com)